Archive for ‘General’ Category

 - Rewards cards used frequently–We talked last week about how to deal with the rewards cards you rarely use, but if you use your Joltin’ Java or Guzzlin’ Gas rewards card weekly or more often, keep it in your wallet to save $$$.

-- Medical alert cards–Even if you have a Medical Alert bracelet for a health condition, be sure to carry a card in your wallet, too, in case the bracelet is damaged or lost.
+card in your wallet, too, in case the bracelet is damaged or lost.
 First responders know where to look, but make it easy for them by putting your card in a visible “front” slot of the wallet, near your license.
-If you don’t have a medical alert card, you can create your own.
+If you don’t have a medical alert card, you can create your own. - Medical Insurance cards–You never know when you might become injured or ill.
+Be sure to have your medical, dental and prescription cards with you at all times.

 - Emergency contact–Even if you carry a medical alert card, first responders need to know how to reach your emergency contacts.
 In addition to having an ICE number programmed into your cell phone, keep a small card in your wallet that says who to call, text or email in case of an emergency.